jihadftouny/The-Void/README.md

  This is an experiment using purely Java.
 It is an interactive fiction (or text-RPG), where the player will descent through floors of a cyberpunk-fantasy themed city

  ## Currently working on:
- @Jihanger-997 : Conditions and Elements
+ @jihadftouny : Conditions and Elements

  ## Features
  - Equipment with rarity system, which include Armors, Weapons, Trinkets and Usables